pbiggar/phc/doc/manual/limitations.rst

 <title></title>

 <para>
-	This document describes the known limitations of the current &phc implementation.
+	This document describes the known limitations of the current |phc|
+	implementation.
 These limitations are things that we are aware of but that are not high on our priority list of things to deal with at the moment.
 	However, if any of them are bothering you, let us <ulink